 It is in this context that VCU-ACE provides technical assistance to school divisions throughout the Commonwealth to improve programming for students with ASD.
 Through this activity, VCU-ACE focuses on long-term systems change that will result in service improvements of administrators and educators and ultimately improve outcomes of students with ASD.
 VCU-ACE provides technical assistance using a 'bottom-up/top-down' approach by guiding practice and understanding of the implementation of evidence-based practices for students with ASD for both top-level administrators as well as those providing direct instruction.
 This comprehensive approach increases the likelihood that all staff in the division will demonstrate fidelity of implementation of evidence-based practice.

 VCU-ACE has developed State-Wide Goals for the three year period 2011-2014 based upon our work with 12 school divisions across the Commonwealth.
-These goals can guide school divisions as they work to improve service delivery for students with autism spectrum disorders (ASD).
-They may also serve as a focus for problem solving and resource sharing within the regional Communities of Learning in Autism Spectrum Disorders (CoLAs).
+These goals can guide school divisions as they work to improve service delivery for students with autism spectrum disorder (ASD).
+They may also serve as a focus for problem solving and resource sharing within the regional Communities of Learning in Autism Spectrum Disorder (CoLAs).

 VCU-ACE has designed intervention to invoke systems change at three levels: school division-wide, regional, and across the entire Commonwealth.